zhutmost/lsq-net/README.md

 python main.py /path/to/your/config/file.yaml
 ```

 The modified options in your YAML file will overwrite the default settings.
 For details, please read the comments in `config.yaml`.
 After every epoch, the program will automatically store the best model parameters as a checkpoint.
 You can modify the option `resume.path: /path/to/checkpoint.pth.tar` in the YAML file to resume the training process, or evaluate the accuracy of the quantized model.

+You can find some example configuration files in the [example](examples) folder.

 ## Implementation Differences From the Original Paper